florence/esterel-calculus/README.txt

              `shared.rkt` has shared language grammar and helper metafunctions.
              `concrete.rkt` has a translator from redex terms to esterel programs (used for testing).
              `potential-function.rkt` has the implementation of Can.
-             `instant.rkt` implements the inter-instant and evaluator used of testing.
+             `instant.rkt` implements the inter-instant and evaluator used for testing.
              `lset.rkt` has helpers for handling sets in redex.

 redex/test: contains the testing harness and redex tests
-            `binding.rkt`: redex implementation of correct binding: used to test property before proving in agda.
+            `binding.rkt`: redex implementation of correct binding: used to test the property before it was proven in agda.
-            `church-rosser.rkt`: redex file to test the church-rosser property. used to test property before proving in agda.
+            `church-rosser.rkt`: redex file to test the church-rosser property. used to test the property before it was proven in agda.
             `sound.rkt`: redex file to test overall soundness of the model.
             `external.rkt`: a bridge between redex and Esterel v5.
-            `generator.rkt`: a generator for redex esterel terms, plus a brigde to the COS model.
+            `generator.rkt`: a generator for redex esterel terms, plus a bridge to the COS model.
             `model-test.rkt`: the primary testing harness. runs a fixed set of tests and a small set of random tests.

 redex/test/long-test: contains harnesses for long running tests.
-                      `external.rkt`: run 100000000000000000 between COS, Redex, Esterel v5, and HipHop (if the latter two are avaible).
+                      `external.rkt`: run 100000000000000000 tests between COS, Redex, Esterel v5, and HipHop (if the latter two are available).
-                      `internal.rkt`: run 100000000000000000 between COS and Redex.
+                      `internal.rkt`: run 100000000000000000 tests between COS and Redex.
 These tests run much faster than the external ones.
                       `run-test.rkt`: run 10000 tests between all four implementations.
 These run when `make` and `make redex` are run.
                       `forever.rkt`: like internal.rkt, but memory limits for the tests are disabled.
 This means some random tests will effectively never terminate.

 cross-tests: tests that check that the agda and redex models are defining the same calculus.
-See the readme in that directory for more information.
+See `cross-tests/README.txt` for more information.

 final-tests: test harness and log files for major tests mentioned in the paper. logs/agda*.log : logs from the agda/redex cross tests